-In AT \cite{frenkel}, the temperature is controlled via random assignments of velocities to a fraction of particles according to Maxwell distribution, mimicking collisions of the particles with a heat bath.
-Due to this stochastic nature like Monte Carlo, AT is not useful for the calculation of transport properties.
+In AT \cite{frenkel}, the temperature is controlled via the random assignments of velocities to a fraction of particles according to the Maxwell distribution, mimicking collisions of the particles with a heat bath.
+Due to this Monte Carlo-like stochastic nature, AT is not useful for the calculation of transport properties in fluids.
 With increasing collision frequency, the transport coefficients deviate further and further from the desired value.
 This stochastic character is also true for LT.

-Note that for MD in NVE ensemble, one solves the Newton's equations of motion involving the inter-particle force.
-In NVT ensemble, based on the thermostat, additional rules are imposed.
-In case of LT, an additional drag force proportional to the velocity is introduced, in addition to a random force, both coming from the background solvent particles.
-There, for $i$th particle one solves the equation \cite{grest}
+For MD in NVE ensemble, one solves the Newton's equations of motion involving the inter-particle force.
+Like AT, in the NVT ensemble, depending upon the thermostat, additional rules are imposed.
+In the case of LT, an additional drag force proportional to the velocity is introduced, in addition to a random force, both coming from the background solvent particles.
+There, for the $i$th particle, one solves the equation \cite{grest}

-where ${\vec r}_i$ is the position, $U_i$ is the interparticle potential, $t$ is the time, $\gamma$ the drag coefficient and ${\vec W}_i$ is a Gaussian noise with mean zero at a temperature $T$.
-The noise correlation between two times $t$ and $t_0$ follows the fluctuation-dissipation relation
+where ${\vec r}_i$ is the position of the particle, $U_i$ is the inter-particle potential, $t$ is the time, $\gamma$ the drag coefficient and ${\vec W}_i$ is a temperature-dependent Gaussian noise with mean zero.
+The noise correlation between two times $t$ and $t'$ follows the fluctuation-dissipation relation

-In Eq. (\ref{LT2}), $\mu$ and $\nu$ correspond to the Cartesian axes of space coordinates.
-Due to their momentum conservation inability by construction, AT and LT are used for equilibration purpose.
+In Eq. (\ref{LT2}), $\mu$ and $\nu$ correspond to the Cartesian axes of space coordinates and $k_B$ is the Boltzmann constant.
+In case of non-Gaussian noise, one needs to appropriately adjust the numerical factor in Eq. (\ref{LT2}).
+In this work we have used uniform random numbers between $-1$ and $1$, thus the prefactor $2$ is replaced by $6$.

+Due to their inability to conserve the local momentum, AT and LT are used only for the equilibration purpose.
 Nevertheless, for the sake of completeness, we will present some results using these thermostats as well.
-But there exist number of thermostats that preserve hydrodynamics reasonably well, e.g., NHT, DPDT, etc., though, to the best of our knowledge, they were never tested before against critical dynamics.
-Also, the understanding is primarily restricted to single particle motion.
+But, there exist a number of thermostats, e.g. NHT, DPDT, etc., that are believed to be good for the calculation of transport properties in fluids.
+The understanding of the usefulness of these thermostats, however, to the best of our knowledge, is essentially restricted to the single particle dynamics.